Note

 A central backup team in an organization can use this policy to install backup extension to any AKS clusters in a region.
 You can choose to exclude clusters that contain a certain tag, from the scope of this policy.

-Before you audit and enforce backups for AKS clusters, see the following scenarios supported:
+Before you audit and enforce backups for AKS clusters, review the following supported and unsupported scenarios:

 This section describes the end-to-end process of assigning Policy 3: Install Azure Backup Extension in AKS clusters (Managed Cluster) with a given tag.
 Similar instructions apply for the other policies.
 Once assigned, any new AKS cluster created under this scope has backup extension installed automatically.